cogdog/flickr-cc-helper/README.md

 ![flickr needs help attribution](images/flickr-cc-logo.jpg "cc logo")

 Turns the laborious task of giving attribution of creative commons flickr photos into a one click operation.
+If you just want to run with it [make your own now](http://cogdog.github.io/flickr-cc-helper/).

 WHY